praneybehl/laravel-react-ssr/README.md

 ```bash
 yarn build
 ```
-_This step bundle all static resources and and adds them to: `./backend/public/` folder._
+_This step bundles all static resources and and adds them to: `./backend/public/` folder._

 ## Backend project